InQuicker/kaws/docs/references/cluster.md

         --masters-min-size <masters-min-size>      The minimum number of EC2 instances the Kubernetes masters may autoscale to
-        --nodes-max-size <nodes-max-size>          The maximum number of EC2 instances the Kubernetes nodes may autoscale to --nodes-min-size <nodes-min-size>          The minimum number of EC2 instances the Kubernetes nodes may autoscale to --rbac-super-user <rbac-super-user>        The Kubernetes username of an administrator who will set up initial RBAC policies, e.g. "jimmy"
-    -r, --region <region>                          AWS Region to create the resources in, e.g. "us-east-1" -s, --instance-size <size>                     EC2 instance size to use for all instances, e.g. "m3.medium" -K, --ssh-key <ssh-key>...
+        --nodes-max-size <nodes-max-size>          The maximum number of EC2 instances the Kubernetes nodes may autoscale to --nodes-min-size <nodes-min-size>          The minimum number of EC2 instances the Kubernetes nodes may autoscale to -r, --region <region>                          AWS Region to create the resources in, e.g. "us-east-1" -s, --instance-size <size>                     EC2 instance size to use for all instances, e.g. "m3.medium" -K, --ssh-key <ssh-key>...
 SSH public key to add to ~/.ssh/authorized_keys on each server; this option can be specified more than once